aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendar-exceptions/defining-weekdays-for-exceptions/_index.md

 ---
 title: Defining Weekdays for Exceptions
 type: docs
-description: "This article explains how to work with Calender Exception using Aspose.Tasks for .NET"
+description: "This article explains how to work with Calendar Exception using Aspose.Tasks for .NET"
-keywords: "Defining Weekdays for Exceptions, work with weekdays exceptions, weekday calender exception, Aspose.Tasks, C#"
+keywords: "Defining Weekdays for Exceptions, work with weekdays exceptions, weekday calendar exception, Aspose.Tasks, C#"

 weight: 30
 url: /net/defining-weekdays-for-exceptions/